 To begin with, we will discuss the boarding and disembarking process, which is shown in the flowing chart.
 From the chart, we can find that the main factor that causes the queue is passengers’ stowing the luggage.

+We need to design a model to calculate the total time and to apply to real-life planes to find a best strategy.

 (P3)

-Based on the previous work, we can divide our task into three parts:

-Design a model that can calculate the time required to board and disembark.

-Improve the model considering different situations, satisfaction degree of passengers and emergency events and design a straightforward strategy based on the results of our model.

-Apply our model to real-life planes and find out the best strategy.

-(P5)

 Our model can be divided into three parts: Math Model, Optimisation in a mathematical account and Program.